Linda B. Bobroff2

 3 ounces of whole-grain breads, cereals, or pasta

 These amounts are based on a daily energy intake of about 1,800 calories.
-If you eat more calories, then your recommended intake from each food group will be higher.
-For good health also include legumes as a main dish or side dish several times each week.
+If you need more calories, then your recommended intake from each food group will be higher.
+Include legumes as a main dish or side dish several times each week for good health.
 Legumes include dry beans, lentils, and peas.
 See http://choosemyplate.gov for more information about healthy food choices and recommended intakes from each food group.

 This section focuses on using food labels to see how much fiber is in packaged foods.
 Food labels help you compare the fiber content of foods to plan a healthy diet.
 They have both nutrition and ingredient information.

 Nutrition information is presented on the Nutrition Facts panel.
-The fiber content is required as part of the Nutrition Facts on most foods.
-Since almost all foods have the Nutrition Facts panel, it’s easy to compare the fiber content of different foods.
+The fiber content must be listed on most foods.
+Since almost all foods have the Nutrition Facts panel, it is easy to compare the fiber content of different foods.
 You can compare the amount of fiber in different brands of the same food since the serving size on the label must be the same for all brands of that food.

 Fiber is listed in Nutrition Facts as Dietary Fiber, and the amount is given in grams (g) and % Daily Value.